insomniacslk/irc-slack/README.md

 ./irc-slack # by default on port 6666
 ```

-Then configure your IRC client to connect to localhost:6666 and use a Slack legacy token as password.
-Get you Slack legacy token at https://api.slack.com/custom-integrations/legacy-tokens .
+Then configure your IRC client to connect to localhost:6666 and use one of the methods in the Tokens section to set the connection password.

+## Tokens

+### Legacy tokens

+This is the easiest method, but it's deprecated and Slack will disable it.
 Slack has announced that they will stop issuing legacy tokens starting the 4th
+of May 2020, so this section will stay here for historical reasons.

+Get you Slack legacy token at https://api.slack.com/custom-integrations/legacy-tokens ,
+and set it as your IRC password when connecting to `irc-slack`.

+### Slack App tokens

-of may 2020.
-As an alternative, you can install the irc-slack app, and get the token returned after you authorize it.
-The token starts with `xoxp-`.
+As an alternative to legacy tokens, you can install the irc-slack app on your workspace, and use the token that it returns
+after you authorize it.
+The source code of the app is available in this
+repository, see below for details.

+The token starts with `xoxp-`, and you can use it as your IRC password when
+connecting to `irc-slack`.

 This is a Slack app with full user permissions, that is used to generate a Slack user token.
+Note that you need to install this app on every workspace you want to use it
+for, and the workspace owners may reject it.

 Click on the button below to install the app: